parrt/msds501/labs/hello.md

 The commandline is a very low-level interface for communicating with the operating system of your computer.
 You can think of the terminal as the diagnostics computer that mechanics plug into your car to really take control.
 The dashboard is analogous to the windowing graphical interface we use most of the time.
 Becoming a programmer is like becoming a mechanic; sometimes you need more powerful but more complicated tools to operate machinery.

+You should more or less always have a command shell running in case you need to do something low-level.
+The first thing a mechanic does when he or she starts to work is to connect the diagnostic computer.
+So should you.

 The command line is actually a full programming language with loops and everything but most of the time we simply execute commands.
 Commands have arguments just like function calls in a programming language have arguments.
 Here's how to say hello from the command line:

 ```bash